espressif/vscode-esp-idf-extension/README.md

 **NOTE:** You still need to manually select the debug configuration in the Debug tab that correspond to your current workspace folder.
 There is a project folder suffix on each debug configuration.

+## Debugging

+Click <kbd>F5</kbd> to start debugging.
+For correct debug experience, first `build`, `flash` your device and define the correct `idf.customExtraPaths` paths and `idf.customExtraVars` using [ONBOARDING](./docs/ONBOARDING.md).

+When you start debug, an OpenOCD process starts in the background.
+OpenOCD Output log window is created in Visual Studio Code lower panel.

 ## Kconfig files editor

 When you open a `Kconfig`, `Kconfig.projbuild` or `Kconfig.in` file we provide syntax highlighting.
 If `idf.useIDFKconfigStyle` is enabled, we also provide ESP-IDF Kconfig style syntax validation such as indent validation and not closing blocks found (Example: menu-endmenu).
 Please review [Kconfig Formatting Rules](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/kconfig.html) and [Kconfig Language](https://github.com/espressif/esp-idf/blob/master/tools/kconfig/kconfig-language.txt) for further details about the ESP-IDF Kconfig formatting rules and Kconfig language in general.